gingerbeardman/gingerbeardman.github.io/_posts/2022-10-03-playing-hanafuda-on-palm-os.md

 1. Sony Clié N700C (Colour, Japanese)
 2. Palm V (Greyscale, Japanese)

 You can source alternative Palm OS system files from [PalmDB](https://palmdb.net/app/palm-roms-complete).
+You might choose to add an English device to run other Palm OS games and apps.

 ## Support files